WHERE TO DONATE CLOTHES & GOODS IN BALTIMORE

 In addition, your donations are tax deductible.
 Most of the websites above give details on obtaining a tax receipt for your donation.
 Although not a main concern, it may help you get some $ back come tax time!

-If you know of other non-profits in Baltimore accepting donations, please feel free to reach out via my Contact Page and let me know!
+If you know of other non-profits in Baltimore accepting donations, please feel free to reach out to me on Instagram or via my Contact Page!
 I'd be happy to update this post so it serves as a resource for our community.

 Until next time, keep donating!